Nonperturbative correlation functions from homotopy algebras: Scalar field theories in zero dimensions

 As in the Euclidean case, we find impressive agreement.
 We consider that the formula for correlation functions based on quantum $A_\infty$ algebras contains information beyond perturbation theory in the Lorentzian case as well.

 As a larger value of $\lambda$, let us take $\lambda = 0.5$.
 For $N = 100$, we find

 and

-This is the regime where the perturbative expansion breaks down, but we again see that the formula for correlation functions based on quantum $A_\infty$ algebras is working.
+The perturbative expansion breaks down for this value of the coupling constant, but we again see that the formula for correlation functions based on quantum $A_\infty$ algebras is working.
 Further data are presented in table~\ref{table-Lorentzian-nonperturbative1} and table~\ref{table-Lorentzian-nonperturbative2}.

 The convergence of the path integral in the Lorentzian case is more subtle than that in the Euclidean case.
 On the other hand, the calculations in the formula for correlation functions based on quantum $A_\infty$ algebras in the Lorentzian case do not seem to be so different from those in the Euclidean case.
-We hope that our approach will provide a new perspective on the sign problem.
+We hope that our approach will provide a new perspective on the sign problem in the path integral.